Multiple Income Streams Don’t Create Security — Structure Does

 • it’s flexible

-But it should not be the only pillar, because:
+However, it should not be the only pillar.
+This is because:

-Active income builds momentum — not long-term safety.
+For this reason, active income builds momentum — but not long-term safety.

 • rental income